AndyShiue/Ende-readme/README.md

 This language has a strong type system, and its syntax is whitespace-insensitive because I prefer it.
 It's very welcomed for anyone to write an implementation for it.

+# Overview

+This article was initially designed to be implemented from the beginning to the end, but it has already been to long.
+As some people suggested, I provide a brief overview here.

+The core feature of Ende is **modes**.
+**modes** are ways to pass arguments to a function.
+In current programming languages, the boundary between phases, which means compile time and runtime, are either not blurry enough or too blurry.
+The former includes more conservative languages like Java or Go.
+The latter are basically those dependently-typed languages.
+The lack of compile-time constructs make higher abstraction at compile time impossible, but dependent types make the phase of which the term is evaluated unpredictable.
+The idea of modes is basically genericity over phases.
+In complement to modes, you can specify stuff that only works at runtime or works at both runtime and compile time using the `const` system of Ende.

+The presence of modes makes almost everything in Ende first-class, which means they can be passed as arguments and returned.
+They include:

+1. all functions
+2. all structs
+3. all class constructors (in the sense of Java jargon)
+4. all interfaces
+5. all implementations of interfaces
+6. all extensions between interfaces
+7. the vast majority of types

+As you will see, Ende achieve the unification of different concepts with carefully designed syntax and semantics.

 # Terms and Statements

 At the very beginning, let me introduce the terms of the language.